dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

-If one's perception of a situation is imagined as a point in an analytic hyperplane, and the I Ching's explanation of a query is imagined as another point in along that hyperplane, then the true value of divination is found by evaluating all the possible paths that connect those two points.
+If one's perception of a situation is imagined as a point in an analytic hyperplane, and the I Ching's explanation of a query is imagined as another point in along that hyperspace, then the true value of divination is found by evaluating all the possible paths that connect those two points.